Burling graphs revisited, part III: Applications to $\chi$-boundedness: Necklace graphs

 \begin{corollary} Let $ G $ be an $ m $-necklace graph.
-If any of the followings happens, then $ G $ is not a weakly pervasive graph: \begin{enumerate}[label=(\roman*)] \item $ m=2 $, $ G $ has no star cutset, and the beads do not share a vertex, \item $ m =3 $ and $ G $ has no star cutset, \item $ m =3 $ and for every short bead $ B $ of $ G $, and for every vertex $ v $ of $ G $, there is a bead other than $ B $ which do not contain $ v $, \item $ m \geq 4 $. \end{enumerate} \end{corollary} \begin{proof} Let $ G $ be in one of the above four forms.
+If any of the followings happens, then $ G $ is not a weakly pervasive graph: \begin{enumerate}[label=(\roman*)] \item $ m=2 $, $ G $ has no star cutset, and the beads do not share a vertex, \item $ m =3 $ and $ G $ has no star cutset, \item $ m =3 $ and for every short bead $ B $ of $ G $, the two other beads have no common vertex. \item $ m \geq 4 $. \end{enumerate} \end{corollary} \begin{proof} Let $ G $ be in one of the above four forms.
 Notice that a subdivision of $ G $ will also be in one of the above forms.
 So, by Theorem~\ref{thm:main-necklace-thm}, neither $ G $ nor any of its subdivisions ae Burling graph.
 Notice that we have used the fact that having a short bead and having a star cutset are equivalent in necklaces (Lemma~\ref{lem:starcutset-iff-short-bead}).
 So, $ G $ is not a weakly pervasive graph. \end{proof}

 \begin{remark}

 Let $ G $ be a necklace.
 If $ G $ does not have a star cutset, then $ G $ is not even a restricted frame graph.
 This follows from Theorem~3.3 of~\cite{Chalopin2014}.
 But if $ G $ has a star cutset, then it might be a restricted frame graph.
 See Figure~\ref{fig:4-necklace-as-frame-graph} for an example of a non-Burling necklace which is a restricted frame graph. \end{remark}